Sh1n0g1/mpit-matrix_prompt_injection_tool/README.md

                                           --target-curl-file samples/bella_curl.txt
                                           --attempt-per-attack 2 --score-filter 10 --prompt-leaking-keywords "4551574n4"
 ```
 ### Preparation
 #### What attack can be skipped ?
 * Perform observation to understand how the LLM output is handled.
   - Ask what tools or function-calling capabilities are available
     - API calls / MCP
     - Database (potential SQL injection vulnerability)
     - Code Execution (Python)
-  - Observe how the LLM output is rendered
+Before launching attacks, first observe how the LLM output is processed and identify the relevant capabilities or surfaces exposed:

+Investigate the environment and interfaces:

+Ask the LLM what tools or functions are available:

+API access (e.g., MCP or plugin interfaces)

+Database interaction (potential for SQL injection)

+Code execution (e.g., Python or system commands)

+Understand how LLM responses are rendered:

-    - HTML (potential XSS vulnerability)
+HTML rendering: May expose XSS vulnerabilities

-    - Markdown (potential Markdown injection vulnerability)
+Markdown rendering: May allow Markdown Injection

-* If there is not Database, you can use `--no-sqli` to skip the SQL injection patterns
-* If there is no Code Execution, you can use `--no-rce`
+⏭️ Skipping Irrelevant Attack Types
+Once you've identified the exposed capabilities, you can streamline testing by skipping unsupported attack types:

+Use --no-sqli if no database interaction is present.

+Use --no-rce if code execution is not supported.

-## Edit the attack patterns
+## How to Edit the attack patterns

 The structure of the attack patterns
 You can think of the traditional exploits.
 We have the exploit code and shellcode.
 * the exploit code is responsible to trigger the vulnerability and execute the shellcode